Do Go On - 448 - The Curse of the Lottery Winner

 You got to spend meth to make meth.

-But yeah, tonight we're talking about a story that thankfully doesn't involve quite as much
+But yeah, tonight we're talking about a story that thankfully doesn't involve quite as much tragedy,

-tragedy but it does still have a fair chunk of drama.
+but it does still have a fair chunk of drama.

-So this takes place in March of 1999 at the Grand Bay Alabama Waffle House.
+So this takes place in March of 1999 at the Grand Bay, Alabama Waffle House.

-A regular at this Waffle House was named Edward Seward Jr. and he tipped the waitresses with
+A regular at this Waffle House was named Edward Seawood Jr.

-lottery tickets he had bought while in Florida.
+And he tipped the waitresses with lottery tickets he had bought while in Florida.

 It was a regular there.

-That's a great way to tip those because you go, look, obviously this is a lot less than
+That's a great way to tip, though, because you go, look, obviously this is a lot less than 15% of the bill.

 Right now, but it could be hundreds of times the bill.
-So you're really getting away

-But the thing, the interesting thing is what made them sort of a bit more exciting was
+But the thing, the interesting thing is what made them sort of a bit more exciting

-that in Alabama, lottery was illegal.
 And I think it might still remain to this day.

 They're trying to legalize it.

 So there's something extra exciting about it.
-They're legal to get them across the state

-passed to allow lotteries to happen in Alabama, but voters shot it down in a referendum.
-They
+but voters shot it down in a referendum.

-didn't want it.
-It's probably, yeah.
-Funnily enough, while they don't allow that, you can still
+Funnily enough, while they don't allow that,

-legally gamble in Alabama on
+you can still legally gamble in Alabama on horse and dog racing

-horse and dog racing or at casinos on tribal land.
+or at casinos on trouble and land.

 So they're like, not those lotteries.